AsteroidNote/Modded-FallenOS/showcase.md

 ## Custom Icon

 ### The "Operator" and "Cinder" icons have been replaced by a custom icon made by me.
 #### The "Cinder" icon is the normal custom icon and the "Operator" icon is the flipped version.
+(When you use them for your side, otherwise it's the other way around.)
 #### You can use them from the Chart Editor.

 ![Icon](https://i.imgur.com/A1EEWAx.png)